-In Australia we have a no fault system of Divorce.
-This means that there is no need to establish fault of either party in order to obtain a Divorce Order.
+In Australia, we have a no fault system of Divorce.
+No fault means there is no need to establish fault of either party in order to obtain a Divorce Order.
 The only thing that you need to establish before you are eligible for a Divorce is that your relationship has broken down irretrievably.
-Te Court can only find that the relationship has broken down irretrievably where the parties have been separated for 12 months.
+The Court can only find that the relationship has broken down irretrievably where the parties have been separated for 12 months.
 To understand more about what it means to be separated for 12 months take a look at Part 1 of The Divorce Process – One Step At A Time.

 If you have been separated for a period of 12 months, to obtain a divorce, you must complete an Application for Divorce.
 You will need to include a photocopy of your marriage certificate as proof of marriage.
 If you were married outside Australia and your marriage certificate is in a different language you to have it translated and file an affidavit for the translator.